Unconventional Rocks are Attractive Carbon Sinks

 Unconventional rocks (shales, mudstones, and coals) occur widely, underlying about 75% of the world’s land mass.
 This distribution provides a range of jurisdictional, regulatory, and sovereign risk options for carbon sequestration projects focused on unconventional rocks.

-Additionally, historically, power generation and heavy industrial plants were located close to unconventional rocks for fuel.
+Additionally, power generation and heavy industrial plants are typically located close to unconventional rocks for fuel.
 Those same plants continue to produce substantial carbon dioxide emissions.

 Depending on how quickly emissions from these sources are reduced, society needs to sequester between five gigatons and twelve gigatons of carbon dioxide per year over the next thirty years.